ClementNerma/Rave/docs/master.md

 We will detail this example part by part.
 First, we declare an operator function called `plus`.
 We then join it a _template_ called `T`, which must be a type (a class, an interface, a structure...).

 The operator's right operand has the template type, and this is the same type the operator returns a value of.
-The left operand is of type `CanAdd<T>`, which is an interface made to accept values of all types implement the `%plus` method with an argument of the given type.
+The left operand is of type `CanAdd<T>`, which is an interface made to accept values of all types implement the `%add` method with an argument of the given type.
 Otherwise, our program wouldn't have worked because the `+` operator doesn't work on non-`CanAdd<T>` values.

 We can now use our operator function: